conix-security/machoke/README.md

 ## Original work

 This implementation is based on Machoc, originally published by ANSSI during SSTIC2015 as a part of polichombr (https://github.com/ANSSI-FR/polichombr).
+The original algorithm is the work of @Heurs.

-The algorythm is roughly the same, but unlike ANSSI's Machoc, is implemented using radare2 and r2pipe instead of miasm or IDApython.
+Our implementation is roughly the same, but unlike ANSSI's Machoc, is implemented using radare2 and r2pipe instead of miasm or IDApython.

 ##  Objectives